UEE61211 – Advanced Diploma of Engineering - Explosion Protection

 This course is useful for Electricians and instrument technicians in supervisory roles.
 We also train electrical engineers who perform inspections, plan and manage the electrical and EEHA projects as part of their role.
 The course covers the theory and practice of field work in hazardous areas.

-The course being post-trade training, we usually require a current electrical license (any Australian state or territory).
+The course being post-trade training, we require a current unrestricted electrical license (any Australian state or territory).
 Electrical engineers meet the pre-requisites for the engineering and the inspection units, and will be eligible to receive a Statement of Attainment (SOA) for the units completed successfully.

 Delivered at one of PMV’s national training centre in Perth, or at a client’s facility.